cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-snapshot-alpha-diversity-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-10 at 19.16.07.png" alt=""><figcaption><p>Boxplot of the Shannon alpha diversity index across all samples, disregarding the time and strata variables.
 The boxplot provides an overview of the species complexity within the samples from the two groups: Probiotic LGG and Placebo.</p></figcaption></figure>

-Zooming into the particular time point, `t.level = "2`, provides a more nuanced understanding.
+Next, we will plot the particular time point (time point 2 in this example) by setting t.level = '2'.

 ```r
 generate_alpha_boxplot_single(